 Arthur’s Seat

-On your final day in Edinburgh, venture out to the serene Holyrood Park.
-Start your hike up Arthur’s Seat, an extinct volcano, for panoramic views of the city, the Firth of Forth, and beyond.
-This is a must-visit for outdoor enthusiasts.
+On your final day in Edinburgh, weather permitting, venture out to Holyrood Park.
+Hike up Arthur’s Seat which is actually an extinct volcano to be rewarded with panoramic views of Edinburgh and the Firth of Forth.

 Holyroodhouse

-After your descent from Arthur’s Seat, those with an interest in royal history can visit the nearby Palace of Holyroodhouse, the official residence of the British monarch in Scotland.
-Explore the opulent State Apartments and learn about the history of the palace, which dates back to the 16th century.
+After your descent from Arthur’s Seat, visit the nearby Palace of Holyroodhouse, the official residence of the British monarch in Scotland.
+The Palace dates back to the 16th century.

 Scottish Parliament building